vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

 Detailed documentation is yet to be tested.
-However, as the software is written in plain Java, based on the OpenJDK JVM, the building from source code approach should be working, provided you execute equivalent steps as described in the `Building the OGWAPI from source codes `2.1.1.2 Building the OGWAPI from source codes`_.
+However, as the software is written in plain Java, based on the OpenJDK JVM, the building from source code approach should be working, provided you execute equivalent steps as described in the `2.1.1.2 Building the OGWAPI from source codes`_.

 2.2 Configuration
 -----------------